annezj/annezj.github.io/_drafts/2018-01-07-Modelling-customer-churn-part-2.md

        No       Yes
 0.7346301 0.2653699
 ```
-Only 27% of customers churned, so we may need to introduce some sampling at the training stage to avoid biased results.
+We see 27% of customers churned, so there is some class imbalance, but it is not extreme.(You can read more about techniques to correct class imbalance [here](https://svds.com/learning-imbalanced-classes/)).
+For imbalances at a rate of around 0.1 or lower we would need to consider techniques to address the imbalance when fitting models.
+For now, we'll use the data as it is.

 Next we load the caret library and split our data into training and test sets: